IamAyushkumar/BitcoinMiner/README.md

 The program was able to mine coins with maximum 8 0's.
 Example of the coin and it's hash is raheenmz;DP2OBxGQ 00000000AF0D63E12AD88D09C03D1D1DBA38D11B243A03DF9BF98193FF75CD8F

-Maximum number of machine : 3
+Maximum number of machine/Nodes  : 3

 Function description